powersync-ja/self-host-demo/demos/convex/README.md

 ## Authentication

 Convex Auth handles user authentication (email/password).
 The Convex Auth session JWT is reused directly for PowerSync authentication.
 PowerSync verifies tokens via Convex Auth's JWKS endpoint.

+## Data Flow

+The React app reads synced data from the local PowerSync SQLite database.
+Local writes are queued by PowerSync and uploaded by the demo app's connector to Convex mutations, then PowerSync streams the resulting Convex changes back to subscribed clients.

+Convex generates its own `_id` values, while PowerSync needs stable local row IDs before writes reach Convex.
+The todo-list demo uses a local-first `uuid` for lists and todos, and the sync rules select `uuid AS id` so synced rows line up with the local SQLite records.

 ## Seeding Data